HuiYangUS/printing_press/README.md

 # Demo Spring Boot
 Vanilla Spring Boot Project (@Component)

+## Usage
+* How to use beans
+* How to use 'application.properties' file to configure a project

 ### Reference Documentation
 For further reference, please consider the following sections: